roy23sourabh/Getting_and_cleaning_data/README.md

 ================================================================================
 Notes

-run_analysis.R : Contains the script for analysing and creating the final tidy output dataset CodeBook.md    : Contains the explanation for each variable of the tidy dataset,
+###un_analysis.R : Contains the script for analysing and creating the final tidy output dataset
+###CodeBook.md   : Contains the explanation for each variable of the tidy dataset,
                  transformations performed to achieve the data,understsanding the data.